Fast In-Memory XPath Search over Compressed Text and Tree Indexes: Experimental Results

-We tested the text capabilities of our XPath engine against the most advanced text oriented features of other query engine. \paragraph*{Qizx/DB} We used the newly introduced \emph{Full-Text} extension of XQuery available in Qizx/DB v.~3.0.
-We tried to write queries as efficiently as possible while preserving the same semantics as our original queries.
-The query we used always gave better results than their pure XPath counterpart.
-In particular, we used the \texttt{ftcontains} text predicate, introduced in \cite{xqueryfulltext} and implemented by Qizx/DB.
-The \texttt{ftcontains} predicate allows one to express not only \emph{contains}-like queries but also Boolean operations on text predicates, regular expression matching and so on.
+We tested the text capabilities of our XPath engine against the most advanced text oriented features of other query engines.

+\paragraph*{Qizx/DB}\quad We use the newly introduced \emph{Full-Text} extension of XQuery available in Qizx/DB v.~3.0.
+We try to formulate the queries as efficiently as possible while preserving the semantics of our original queries.
+The query used always gave better results than its pure XPath counterpart.
+In particular, we use the \texttt{ftcontains} text predicate~\cite{xqueryfulltext} implemented by Qizx/DB.
+The \texttt{ftcontains} predicate allows to express not only \emph{contains}-like queries but also Boolean operations on text predicates, regular expression matching and so on.
 It is more efficient than the standard \texttt{contains}.
-In particular we used regular expression matching \emph{in lieu} of the \texttt{starts-with} and \texttt{ends-with} operators since the latter were slower in our experiments.

-\paragraph*{MonetDB} MonetDB supports some full-text capabilities through the use of the PF/Tijah text index (\cite{pftija}).
-While more efficient than using the built-in string functions, the set of queries expressible with this index is quite limited.
-The tree navigation part is limited to the \texttt{descendant} and \texttt{self} axes, while the only text predicate available is \texttt{about}, which allows selecting nodes which are ``relevant'' with respect to a given string.
-We used it to express \texttt{contains} and used the built-in string functions for other queries.
+\paragraph*{MonetDB}\quad MonetDB supports some full-text capabilities through the use of the PF/Tijah text index~\cite{pftija}.
+However, this index only supports a complex \texttt{about} operator, which returns approximate matches and \emph{ranks} results by order of relevance.
+Since \texttt{about} queries returned very different results than standard \texttt{contains} one, we did not include them but rather used the standard (and un-optimized) \texttt{fn:contains} functions from the XPath standard library.
+Interestingly, while these text functions are unoptimized, they sometimes outperform QizX/DB's full-text implementation.
+However, the reader should keep in mind that MonetDB's timing are given only for reference and are not used here as a direct comparison (since they implement the full semantics of \texttt{fn:contains} itself relying on \texttt{fn:string} conversions as defined in the XPath specification, they are bound to be slower than the full-text alternative).

-Experiments were made against a 122MB Medline file.
-This file contains bibliographic information about life of sciences and bio medical publications.
-This test file featured 5,732,159 text elements, for a total amount of 95MB of text content.
-Figure~\ref{fig:textqueries} shows the text queries we tested.
+Experiments are made on a 122MB Medline file.
+This file contains bibliographic information about life sciences and biomedical publications.
+This test file features 5,732,159 text elements, for a total amount of 95MB of text content.
+Figure~\ref{fig:textqueries} shows the text queries that we test.